EricSmekens/node-bluetooth-obd/README.md

 * Version 0.0.6 and higher contain some special settings that increase the amount of PIDS you can request by over 500%.
 Let me know if it gives errors.

 # Serial
 * If you're looking for serial RS23 connection, look into serial-obd.
-Is NOT ACTIVELY in development anymore.

 # Install
 `npm install bluetooth-obd`